Conway Twitty: Country music

-Twitty soon renewed his image with a new hairstyle, changing from the slicked-back pompadour style to the curlier style he would keep for the rest of his life; by the late 1970s, Twitty had shifted his musical arrangements into a country pop style he would maintain for the rest of his career.
-His next 23 consecutive singles all made it into the top 10, with 13 reaching number 1, including "Don't Take It Away", "I May Never Get to Heaven", "Happy Birthday Darlin'" and remakes of major pop hits such as "The Rose" and "Slow Hand" and "Tight Fittin' Jeans", a song written by Michael Huffman, released in June 1981 as the first single from the album Mr. T. The song was Twitty's 26th number one on the country chart.
+Twitty soon renewed his image with a new hairstyle, changing from the slicked-back pompadour style to the curlier style he would keep for the rest of his life.
+His next 23 consecutive singles all made it into the top 10, with 13 reaching number one, including "Don't Take It Away", "I May Never Get to Heaven", "Happy Birthday Darlin'", and remakes of major pop hits such as "The Rose", "Slow Hand", and "Tight Fittin' Jeans", a song written by Michael Huffman, released in June 1981 as the first single from the album Mr. T. The song was Twitty's 26th number one on the country chart.
 The single stayed at number one for one week and spent a total of 10 weeks on the country chart.
-In 1985, going by all weekly music trade charts, the song "Don't Call Him a Cowboy" became the 50th single of his career to achieve a number-1 ranking.
-He would have five more through 1990, giving him a total of 55 number 1 hits.
-George Strait matched the feat of 50 number-1 hits in 2002 with his single "She'll Leave You with a Smile" and then reached number 1 for the 56th time in 2007, when the single "Wrapped" hit the top on the Media Base 24/7 list.
+In 1985, going by all weekly music trade charts, the song "Don't Call Him a Cowboy" became the 50th single of his career to achieve a number-one ranking.
+He had six more through 1991, giving him a total of 56 number-one country hits in the USA.
+George Strait matched the feat of 50 number-one hits in 2002 with his single "She'll Leave You with a Smile" and then reached number one for the 56th time in 2007, when the single "Wrapped" hit the top on the Media Base 24/7 list.

-Throughout much of Twitty's country music career his recording home was Decca Records, later renamed MCA.
-He signed with the label in late 1965 but left in 1981, when it appeared MCA was marketing and promoting newer acts; management at the label had changed, in addition to other factors that brought on the decision.
+Throughout much of Twitty's country music career, his recording home was Decca Records, later renamed MCA.
+He signed with the label in late 1965, but left in 1981, when MCA appeared to be marketing and promoting newer acts; management at the label had changed, in addition to other factors that brought on the decision.
 He joined Elektra/Asylum in 1982.
 That label's country music unit merged with sister label Warner Bros.
 Records in 1983.
-He stayed with Warner Bros. through early 1987 but then went back to MCA to finish his career.
+He stayed with Warner Bros. through early 1987, but then went back to MCA to finish his career.
 In 1993, shortly before he died, he recorded a new album, Final Touches.